oscarbutler/Questionnaire/README.md

 ## User

+### First Time User

-- The website should be easily visible.
+- The website should be easily visible so first-time users would get drawn to play the quiz

 - The colors should not interfere with each other and make it difficult to see information and buttons.

+- When you open the web page it goes straight to the quiz so that it looks appealing.

+- There is an information page that lets a user know what the web page is about.

+### Returning User

-- The information should be correct in order for people to potentially return to the website.
+- The information should be correct for people to potentially return to the website.

 - The questions should be random which can allow a user to return and play the quiz again.

+- The overall layout of the page should not be overwhelming so that someone does not want to return to the page.

+### Frequent User

+- The quiz should be knowledgeable so that people can partake in the quiz regularly so that they can learn different facts.

+- The questions should be a wide variety of topics in order for it to be the best it can be.

 ## Features